foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 we bite the hand that did not feed forsake our masters make em bleed

-inner jihad
-mouth full of blood
+born from the mud
 aim for the eyes
+swept by the flood
 comrades alive

 Reach Heaven Through Violence
 Reach Heaven Through Violence